hopenbuild/App-hopen/README.md

    - `DAG:connect(<op1>, <op2>)`: creates a dependency edge from `<op1>` to
      `<op2>`, indicating that `<op1>` must be run before `<op2>`.
      Does not transfer any data from `<op1>` to `<op2>`.
+   - `DAG:inject(<op1>,<op2>[, after/before'])`: Returns an operation that
+     lives on the edge between `op1` and `op2`.
+If the third parameter is false, `'before'`, or omitted, the new operation will be the first operation on that edge.
+If the third parameter is true or `'after'`, the new operation will be the last operation on that edge.
+Any number of operations can be injected on any edge.

    - `Subroutine([name])`: An `Op` subclass representing a DAG.  `sub:run()`
      traverses that DAG.
      The new DAG `dag` is therefore similar to a subroutine, whence the name.
      Inputs to `op` are provided as `dag.arg`.
 The outputs from all the goals of the DAG are aggregated and provided as the outputs of the DAG.
      *(TODO handle name conflicts between goals)*
      - `sub.dag`: The DAG.
 You can use `sub.dag.arg`, `sub.dag:goal()`, ...
        as for any DAG.

 ## Implementation

 Each DAG has a hidden "root" node.
-All outputs have edges to the root node.
+All outputs have edges from the root node.
-The traversal order is topological from the root node, but is not constrained beyond that.
+The traversal order is reverse topological from the root node, but is not constrained beyond that.
 Generators can ask for the nodes in root-first or root-last order.